 There are many reasons to venture out onto the rugged trails and tracks.
 The reason why I partake in this sport, albeit at a basic level, is that it provides a morning out in some of the most wonderful areas of South Africa.
-I get to breathe fresh mountain air, experience magnificent scenery, walk through Blue Gum or Pine forests, and recharge my batteries.
+I get to breathe the fresh mountain air, experience magnificent scenery, walk through Blue Gum or Pine forests, and recharge my batteries.
 I sometimes walk with friends; however, most of the time I prefer to walk by myself.
-It’s a time to stop my brain from overthinking things and to just revel in the peace and tranquility of the area.
+It’s a time to stop my brain from overthinking things and to just revel in the peace and tranquillity of the area.

 There you have it!
 Trail running is a marvellous way to keep fit and to quote to the old cliche, commune with nature.